hpc/charliecloud/doc-src/faq.rst

 You will also see it with various plain Docker commands.

-This happens when there is no default command specified.
+This happens when there is no default command specified in the Dockerfile or any of its ancestors.
 Some base images specify one (e.g., Debian) and others don't (e.g., Alpine).
 Docker requires this even for commands that don't seem like they should need it, such as :code:`docker create` (which is what trips up Charliecloud).

 The solution is to add a default command to your Dockerfile, such as :code:`CMD ["true"]`.